Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

    tizen.filesystem.moveFile(filePathAndName, destination, true, onSuccess, errorCallback);
    ```

 - To move a directory, use the `moveDirectory()` method.
 The following example moves the directory to the `camera/` directory.
-Since the third parameter is set to `true`, existing file or directory with the same name in the target directory is overwritten:
+Since the third parameter is set to `true`, an existing file or directory with the same name in the target directory is overwritten:

    ```
    var directoryPathAndName = 'documents/exampleDirectory';